- Our Work

 Parameter Type Widening

 PHP currently does not concede any variation of parameter types among child classes and their parent classes or interfaces.

 Trailing commas in list syntax

 A following comma after the closing item in arrays is valid syntax in PHP, and sometimes it’s encouraged in order to easily append new items and avoid parse errors due to a missing comma.
 Since PHP 7.2 we are allowed to use trailing commas in grouped namespaces.

-Argon2 is a powerful hashing algorithm which was selected as the winner of the Password Hashing Competition(2015), and PHP 7.2 will produce it to us as a secure alternative to the Bcrypt algorithm.
+Argon2 is a powerful hashing algorithm that was selected as the winner of the Password Hashing Competition(2015), and PHP 7.2 will produce it to us as a secure alternative to the Bcrypt algorithm.

-The new PHP version introduces the PASSWORD_ARGON2I constant, that can now be used in password_* functions.
+The new PHP version introduces the PASSWORD_ARGON2I constant, which can now be used in password_* functions.